-This program provides information, resources and referrals for services to seniors and their caregivers.
-These services reduce caregiver stress and provide seniors with information and access to services to assure they can "age in place" successfully.
-Areas the advocate may assist with include assistance with new Medicare laws, financial assistance, nutrition assistance, information on healthcare directives and living wills, fall prevention, emergency preparedness, and food programs.
+This program provides information, resources, and referrals for services to seniors and their caregivers.
+These services reduce caregiver stress and provide older adults with information and access to services to assure they can "age in place" successfully.
+Areas the advocate may assist with include: application assistance with financial programs, homecare and support group resources, healthcare directive completion, food programs, issues related to caring for someone living with dementia.

 Powerful Tools for Caregivers Classes:

-A free class to assist the caregiver care for themselves while caring for older adults/spouse.
-The class meets once a week for six weeks and participants receive a caregiver handbook with very helpful information.
+A free class to assist the caregiver in caring for themselves while caring for older adults/spouse.
+The class meets once a week for six weeks.
+Participants receive a caregiver handbook with helpful information.

 Powerful Tools for Caregivers for Businesses Classes:

-A free class as described above however meets once a week for six weeks for only 90 minutes usually during lunch break or in the mid afternoon.
+A free class, as described above; however, meets once a week for six weeks for only 90 minutes usually during lunch break or in the mid-afternoon.
 This class has been proven to prevent and reduce work absenteeism.
 Check back for future dates.

-Caregivers must be caring for a person over the age of 60 or be over the age of 60 and caring for a grandchild.
-One person within the caregiving/senior circle must live within Goodhue, Rice or Wabasha Counties.
+Caregivers must be caring for a person over the age of 60.
+One person within the caregiving/senior circle must live within Goodhue, Rice, or Wabasha Counties.

 For more information: